mark-wiemer/minecraft-bedrock/README.md

-## Minecraft Bedrock Edition projects
+# Minecraft: Bedrock Edition projects

-General repo for add-ons, mods, links, etc. for Minecraft Bedrock
+General repo for add-ons, mods, links, etc. for Minecraft: Bedrock Edition

-## How to build Minecraft Bedrock add-ons
+## How to build Minecraft add-ons

 Ever wanted to mod Minecraft, but not sure where to get started?
 Here are some links I found that were super helpful for me!